 Jewelry Lab: 52 Experiments, Investigations and Explorations in Metal has a great tutorial on fold forming.

-To make a matching pair of earrings, cut a design (half an oval, half a teardrop, etc.) out of paper, then use this template to trace outlines on the folded side of your piece of sheet metal.
+To make a matching pair of earrings, cut 2 squares or rectangles of silver sheet, and fold each in half as precisely as possible.
+Use a nylon hammer to flatten the fold.
+Then cut a design (half an oval, half a teardrop, etc.) out of paper, and use the template to trace and cut out matching shapes on the folded edge of each piece of metal.

-Hammer both earrings until you decide you're done, before you unfold either one.
+Using the chisel end of a riveting hammer, hammer along either the folded side OR the non-folded side of both earrings until you decide you're done, BEFORE you unfold EITHER one.
 This helps your pair be a close match.

 You can solder your own custom-made fine-silver ear wires into the crevice of the fold, or (before unfolding the design) punch a hole 1-2mm from the top, on the fold line, and dangle these from pre-made ear wires.